The New Africa-France Summit was held in Montpellier on 8 October 2021.

-The aim of this event, with a new format, new actors and new themes to address new challenges is to arrive at a new perspective on the relationship between Africa and France, so as to offer new generations a new framework for reflection and action.
+The aim of this event, with a new format, new actors and new themes to address new challenges was to arrive at a new perspective on the relationship between Africa and France, so as to offer new generations a new framework for reflection and action.

 On 28 November 2017, President Macron set out his ambition to renew the relationship between France and Africa through a number of commitments in a speech in Ouagadougou.